Super Mario Bros. (pinball): Gameplay

 The aim of the game is to become Super Mario by spelling "SUPER", which then allows the player to shoot for the castle, which has artwork of Bowser on the top.
 Destroying seven castles in seven different worlds rescues Princess Peach, and the player is then able to enter their name and score.
 They will receive a replay if the high score to date is beaten.
 All castles destroyed will be carried over to the next game.
 This makes it possible to begin a game with six castles, and the player will need to destroy only one to win.
 However, the score would be significantly lower in comparison to gameplay throughout all seven worlds.
 The player is initially given three balls, but more can be gained during play.

 The game consists of six different rounds; Bomb, Mega Bumpers, Yoshi's Countdown, !, Castle Extra Ball, and Cave Count-Up.
 All rounds provide temporary objectives in the game that can reward points for completing certain tasks.
 In order to play a round, the player must light three shells, which can be done by hitting spot targets or ramp shots where shells are lit.
 After doing so, the player must obtain the Key by getting the ball into one of the three sinkholes when the Key light has been lit.
 The player can then select with the flippers which round they wish to play.
 If it is not selected within a few seconds, the system will choose whichever round the player is currently selecting.
 Entering a round as Super Mario doubles the value of that round, including extra balls.
 Each round lasts for only about a minute.
 Once a round has been completed, it cannot be played again during the same game.
 Completing all six rounds in a game lights Castle Special.

+The game includes a platformer-style video mode, with the player using one button to move to the right, and the other to jump.

 Playfield

-The playfield includes 3 flippers, 3 pop bumpers, 2 vertical up-kickers, 1 standup target, 2 ramps, and an elevated mini-playfield.
+The playfield includes three flippers, three pop bumpers, two vertical up-kickers, one standup target, two ramps, and an elevated mini-playfield.